Why It Works

 Editors' Note: Nik Sharma's new book, The The Flavor Equation: The Science of Great Cooking Explained in More Than 100 Essential Recipes, comes out in October 2020.
 You can pre-order it anywhere books are sold.

-- 1 serrano, Indian, Thai, or other small hot green chili, stemmed and finely minced (see note)
+1 serrano, Indian, Thai, or other small hot green chile, stemmed and finely minced (see note)

-- 1 teaspoon Kashmiri red chili powder or 3/4 teaspoon smoked sweet paprika
+1 teaspoon Kashmiri red chile powder or 3/4 teaspoon smoked sweet paprika

 For the Raita: In a medium bowl, whisk together yogurt, water, and lime juice until smooth.
 Season with salt and stir in black pepper.
 Fold in carrot, shallot, ginger, and green chili.
 Set aside.